Analytical Formula for Fractional-Order Conditional Moments of Nonlinear Drift CEV Process with Regime Switching: Hybrid Approach with Applications: The -state regime-switching NLD-CEV process

-However, deriving conditional expectations (such as conditional moments) directly from the transition PDF are difficult, and this becomes even more complicated for conditional moments $m$-state regime-switching NLD-CEV process.
-To overcome this issue, the Feynman--Kac formula for switching diffusions, which is well-suited for SDEs with Markovian switching, is utilized.
+However, deriving conditional expectations (such as conditional moments) directly from the transition PDF are difficult, and this becomes even more complicated for the conditional moments of the $m$-state regime-switching NLD-CEV process.
+To overcome this issue, the Feynman--Kac formula for switching diffusions, which is well-suited for SDEs with regime switching, is utilized.